ry-cramer/data-structures-tutorial/linked_lists.md

 ![](array.jpg)

 Each value is saved at a specific location in the list, which is represented by the index.
-Let's call one position in the array a **node**.
 For example, the value `7` is at index 0, and the value `98` is at index 4. if you want to see what value is stored third in the list, you search for the value with `value = array[2]`, which will return the value `6`.

 In contrast, let's look at how a linked list is stored in memory:

 ![](single_linked_list.png)

-A linked list is made up of nodes as well, but instead of containing the value and its position in the list, the node contains the value and a **pointer** to the next node in the linked list.
+A linked list is made up of **nodes**, which are objects that contain the value and a **pointer** to the next node in the linked list.
 For example, let's say we have a linked list with the numbers 3, 7, 5, 8, and 1.
 If I want to find the third value in the list, I have to start at the first node: 3.
 That node then points me to the next node: 7.
 Then that node finally points me to the node I'm looking for, and we can see that the value is 5.
 Instead of searching a specific position for a value, we have to **traverse** the linked list until we arrive at the value.

 ### Doubly Linked Lists